 Practical: The park is open year-round.
 Castle interior access varies — check current visiting information at pruhonickypark.cz.

-Distance from Prague: ~15 km northwest (approx. 30 minutes by bus from central Prague)
+Distance from Prague: 35 km north (approx. 40 minutes by train from Prague Main Railway Station)

 Planning Your Visit

 All five castles are within easy reach of Prague.
 For a single day trip, Konopiště is the most rewarding combination of history, interiors and grounds.
 For those who prefer walking and nature, Křivoklát (reached by a particularly scenic train journey) is hard to beat. Český Šternberk and Průhonice can be combined in a single day if you have a car.
-And Okoř, free and just 30 minutes from Prague, is the easiest addition to any itinerary.
+If you love music, art and castles, Nelahozeves is not to be missed!

 Bohemia has more than 2,000 castles.
 You won’t find most of them in any guidebook.
 And that, dear readers, is precisely the point!